krishna2/krishna2.github.io/vs.md

 (Answer 1.)

-Pavitraanaam pavitram yo Mangalaanaam cha mangalam Daivatam devataanam cha Bhootaanam yo avyayah pitaa.
+pavitrANAM pavitraM yo ma~NgalAnAM cha ma~Ngalam |
+daivataM daivatAnAM cha bhUtAnAM yo.avyayaH pitA ||

 He who is ("yo") the very sanctity ("pavitram") that sanctifies all sacred things ("pavitraanaam"); he who is most auspicious ("mangalam"); he who is the god ("devataa") of gods ("daivatam"); he who is the eternal ("avyayah") father ("pitaa") of all creatures ("bhootaanaam") is the one god – VISHNU.